PanosEconomou/notes/Defects/Symmetry_Defects.md

 What that really means is that correlation functions will be the same if we insert $U(\Sigma)$ or $U(\Sigma')$ for some, appropriately, deformed surface $\Sigma'$ (i.e. without crossing any other insertions).

 We also learned what happens if a field operator lies on $\Sigma$, as well as what happens when two such defects collide.
 Now the question is what happens if $\Sigma$ encloses a defect?
+We can draw some pictures to show that if $\Sigma$ is some embedding of a codimension 1 sphere on $M$ that encloses $x \in M$ then
+$$
+U(\Sigma) \phi(x) = R_g \phi(x).
+$$
+Here is a series of pictures that playfully justify this.

 ## Open Manifolds?

+So far we have been recasting things that we already know, but here is the first way that thinking of defects in this way we can extend our intuition.
+In particular this notation makes it natural to consider what happens in the case where $\Sigma$ is no longer a boundary-less manifold, aka an open manifold.
+Let's call its boundary $\gamma = \partial \Sigma$.

+Let's first understand what should happen on the boundary.